ahmedkamalio/DotNet.ResultObject/README.md

 ### Basic Result Example

-The `Result<T>` class represents the outcome of an operation.
+The `Result<TValue>` class represents the outcome of an operation.
 It can either be a success (containing a value) or a failure (containing error details).

 ```csharp